Skip to main content

 Libby Cooper

 Libby has twice been diagnosed with cancer and has been a carer for both her husband and mother following their cancer diagnoses.
-These experiences have helped her contribute significantly to a variety of public and patient activities within clinical trials and providing support to the Cancer Research UK’s Insight Panel to name a few.
+These experiences have helped her contribute significantly to a variety of public patient activities: including Chair of the PPIE group for Data-Can; a Lay Panel member for UCL/UCLH Biomedical Research Centre’s PPI Bursary Fund; a PPIE representative for INSIGHT (HDR UK Hub), and for KINGS University; and a member of The CRICK Institute’s Animal Welfare and Ethics Review Panel.